-We tested three (3) free-standing punching bags that are on the market today to decide which is the BEST punching bag for at-home boxing workouts:
+We tested three (3) free-standing punching bags that are on the market today to decide which is the BEST heavy bag for home gyms for at-home boxing workouts:

 Everlast Elite Series

-These heavy bags were tested by three (3) boxers:
+These boxing bags for home were tested by three (3) boxers:

 Flo Master (@flomaster73), Lifetime martial artist & professional dancer